pingcap/docs/br/br-log-architecture.md

 # TiDB Log Backup and PITR Architecture

-This document introduces the architecture and process of TiDB log backup and point-in-time recovery (PITR) using the br command-line tool (hereinafter referred to as `br`) as an example.
+This document introduces the architecture and process of TiDB log backup and point-in-time recovery (PITR) using a Backup & Restore (BR) tool as an example.

 ## Architecture